willy-wagtail/raspberrypi-pihole/README.md

 My router supports OpenVPN so I managed to set one up using that.
 Otherwise you could consider using PiVPN to setup a Wireguard or OpenVPN server on your raspberry pi.
 See https://www.pivpn.io/.

+### Troubleshooting: DNS resolution is currently unavailable

+I encountered [this issue](https://discourse.pi-hole.net/t/solved-dns-resolution-is-currently-unavailable/33725) a couple of times.
+When starting the docker container, I see in the logs that the "DNS resolution is currently unavailable".

+This is solved by ``sudo nano /etc/resolv.conf``, and removing ``nameserver <host-IP-address>``, leaving your home router's IP address.
+Or, replace it with ``search home`` there instead of having your host IP address.

+Restart the pihole-unbound container after making the change.

 <a name="log2ram"></a>
 # Log2Ram